IRS form featuring the standard deduction, with a pen and a calculator.

 There tend to be very few deductions at the state level but lots of exemptions.
 All exemptions must be deducted from gross receipts on a sales tax return.

 Exemptions vary from state to state.
-Unless a transaction is statutorily exempt, like the sale and use of diapers in Florida, the buyer typically needs to provide the seller with a valid exemption certificate or resale certificate as proof that they’re not required to pay the sales tax.
+Unless a transaction is statutorily exempt from sales tax, like the sale of diapers in Florida, the buyer typically needs to provide the seller with a valid exemption certificate or resale certificate as proof they’re not required to pay the sales tax.

 Should I deduct sales tax?